Quick Links

 Monday

-Reading Handbooks handed in
+Reading Handbooks in bookbag daily

-Book Sharing texts sent home
+Book Sharing texts returned and new ones sent home

 Tuesday

-Homework due in via Seesaw
+Hand in homework via Seesaw

 Wednesday